-- Complete the Cox College admissions process. - Cox College application - o Submission of \$45 application fee - o Submit all college transcripts - Submit program specific application by deadline. - Submit the course syllabi for each course being transfer. - Complete and sign the Transfer Clearance form. - Submit a letter requesting transfer listing of the courses to be transferred and from which institution. - Pay \$50 Transcript Evaluation fee per course being transferred.
+- Complete the Cox College admissions process. - o Cox College application - Submission of \$45 application fee - Submit all college transcripts - Submit program specific application by deadline. - Submit the course syllabi for each course being transferred or seeking transfer. - Complete and sign the Transfer Clearance form. - Submit a letter requesting transfer listing of the courses to be transferred and from which institution. - Pay \$50 Transcript Evaluation fee per course being transferred.